kc0buk/postcard-from-mars/README.md

 ## Next Steps

-There is a ton of additional search capability and data available from the NASA API, including: search by date, search for images from a specific camera, and mission manifest data, which is a list of the total photos available for each Mars day (a sol) by rover, along with the cameras that took the photos.
+There is a ton of additional search capability and data available from the NASA API, including: search by date, search for images from a specific camera, and mission manifest data, which is a list of the total images available for each Mars day (a sol) by rover, along with the cameras that took the images.

 The following are some of the ideas I would add to continue adding features to this basic application.

 * Add advanced search / filtering capabilities (e.g. search for images by specific earth date and/or camera)
 * Search for images from multiple rovers at the same time
-* Display the name of the rover and which camera took the currently displayed photo
+* Display the name of the rover and which camera took the currently displayed image
-* Display the sol and earth date when the photo was taken
+* Display the sol and earth date when the image was taken
 * Show all available images for a search in a grid and allow users to select which images are displayed
 * Refactor the random image function to eliminate the possibility of duplicate image choices until all images have been shown
 * Reframe the entire application to look as though the images are being displayed in an old style black and white TV (suggestion from a friend)